dudeperf3ct/dudeperf3ct.github.io/_posts/2019-02-22-Power-of-Transfer-Learning-in-NLP.md

 - **Generation**

-The generator then looks at the context-adjusted state to determine which German word to output, and the context-adjusted state is passed back to the decoder so that it has an accurate sense of what it has already translated.
+The generator (not a sperate layer, it's a decoder but step is generation because it generates output sentence) then looks at the context-adjusted state to determine which German word to output, and the context-adjusted state is passed back to the decoder so that it has an accurate sense of what it has already translated.
 The decoder repeats this process until it is done translating.
 This is a standard attentional encoder-decoder architecture for learning sequence to sequence tasks like machine translation.

 -generator_cove